AaltoSciComp/scicomp-docs/training/scip/triton-summer-kickstart.rst

 **Registration:** `registration link <https://link.webropolsurveys.com/S/B1752A5EBD3BF08F>`__

-Days’ time schedule is flexible, here is the tentative plan.
+The daily schedule is flexible, below is the tentative plan.
-Short 10 minutes breaks in between.
+There will be frequent breaks.
 You will be given time to try and ask, it’s more like an informal help session to get you started with the computing resources.

-BTW, HPC stands for High Performance Computing
+BTW, HPC stands for High Performance Computing.

-**Day #1:**
+**Day #1 (Mon 8.jun):**

   Module #1.1 (15m): Welcoming, course details